 Arbor Terrace Healthcare Center is located in San Angelo, Texas.
-It looks like this facility is a relatively poor nursing home.
-A grade in this range indicates we found a few red flags.
-Keep in mind that San Angelo received a city grade of B, so should look at some other options in the city as well.
-If you aren't deterred by this place's report card, feel free to continue reading to find out about its category grades.
-Inspection grades are discussed in the next section.
+With a bottom of the barrel overall grade of F, this nursing home didn't fare well in our assessment.
+Keep in mind that San Angelo received a far more impressive city grade of B, so you should definitely consider other options in the city.
+If you aren't deterred by this facility's profile, you can continue reading to find out about its category grades.
+Inspection grades are discussed in the next paragraph.

 Arbor Terrace Healthcare Center